Novi Sad City Hall: 19th century

 Finding a more permanent seat of the cities administration was a contentious issue, as evident by the numerous individual plans ordered throughout the early 19th century.
 The Budapest State Archives preserved a plan for the construction of the city hall from 1825, currently housed in the National Széchényi Library.
 There were also mentions of a project plan done by the engineer Lazar Urošević from 1838.
 Most of the earlier records, along with most of the city, were lost during the Bombing of Novi Sad on 12 June 1849 by Hungarian revolutionary forces.

-The struggle over the position of the future Magistrate's building, with the national and political background already present, has been heating up, delaying the final preparations for construction.
+The struggle over the position of the future Magistrate's building, with the national and political background already present, were been heating up, delaying the final preparations for construction.
 Political disputes arose over the location where the building should be built.
 In 1861, Svetozar Miletić proposed the Serbian National Theatre to be built on the current city hall site while relocating the hall to the Serb majority neighborhood at Hans plaza (the site of the modern Matica srpska building), while local Roman Catholic community insisted the hall should be placed on the main square, opposite the Name of Mary Church, where the hall was ultimately built after 20 years of dispute.

 In 1869, the Committee for the Construction of the new city hall (Rathaus, Városház) was established.
 The following year the Committee, announced in all the Serbian and German newspapers at the time, would call for an official tender for the city hall design plans.
 The most significant moment in the construction history of the city hall was the period between 1873–1874, when a smaller, internal competition was organised for the building.
 In 1873, Titelbach's plans were rejected as they were deemed incomplete.
 By next year, the committee would buy plans from György Molnár for a sum of 400 forint.
 There are no surviving records of what Molnár's original plan looked like.